wolf606/taller-april-1/README.md

 - **compose.yaml**: Configures the services (Spring Boot app and MySQL database) using Docker Compose.
 - **src/**: Contains the source code of the Spring Boot application.
 - **pom.xml**: Maven configuration file for the Spring Boot application.
+- **Liquibase changelog**: Located in `src/main/resources/db/changelog/db.changelog-master.xml`, it defines the database schema and data changes.

 ## Environment Variables